dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 ![SHA1](../images/tutorials-and-samples/Android/GSDemo-Google-Map/SHA-1Key.png)

-#### 4. Applying for an Android API Key
+#### 4. Applying for an Google API Key

-Now, let's go to <a href="https://console.developers.google.com/apis" target="_blank">Google Developer Console</a> to apply for an Android API Key.
+Now, let's go to <a href="https://console.developers.google.com/apis" target="_blank">Google Developer Console</a> to apply for an Google API Key.
 Login with your Google account and select the **Credentials** tap on the left side of **API Manager**.
 You will see the following screenshot here:

 ![CreateCredentials](../images/tutorials-and-samples/Android/GSDemo-Google-Map/createCredentials.png)